-The need to deliver services closer to the customer and to orient workloads that address security challenges are becoming critical in choosing on premises, colocation, edge and/or cloud.
+The need to deliver services closer to the customer and to orient workloads that address security challenges are becoming critical in choosing on premises, colocation, edge, or cloud.

 The Emerging New IT Landscape

-What’s needed is a DCIM software that can efficiently manage hybrid IT infrastructure environments.
+What’s needed is a data center infrastructure management (DCIM) software that can efficiently manage hybrid IT infrastructure environments.
 As many enterprises have found, it no longer matters where data actually resides—be it on premises, cloud, or edge.
-What matters is the ability to continue measuring, monitoring and optimizing for efficiency and cost benefits.
+What matters is the ability to continue measuring, monitoring, and optimizing for efficiency and cost benefits.

 Service-Driven IT Infrastructure Strategies

 In creating digital infrastructure delivery strategies, business value increasingly outweighs moving to the cloud.
 When building an IT strategy, the application portfolio should take precedence over the physical infrastructure.
 A traditional IT architecture should give way to a strategy that is service-driven.
 The focus should be on compliance, data protection, security, latency, resiliency, reputation, service continuity, location, availability, and performance.
-So it falls on CIOs and their teams to replace older workloads with an as-a-service offering to meet specific business needs.
+So it falls on CIOs and their teams to replace older workloads with an as-a-service, cloud service, or managed service offering to meet specific business needs.

 Part of any solution that addresses the ever-changing landscape of IT should include a distributed digital infrastructure.
 Benefits must be weighed for each application workload and data that serves it.
 One should strive for reduced latency, improved customer experience, stronger service continuity, and greater compliance.